-The Town recognizes that future added development and attendant population growth would is aggravate aggravating traffic problems, perhaps bringing the Town to a critical level of overuse.
+The Town recognizes has determined that future added development and attendant population growth would is aggravate aggravating traffic problems, perhaps bringing causing the Town to a critical level of overuse both on and off the Island.
 As traffic congestion is one of the most pressing concerns of Town residents, the Town commissioned a parking and traffic study to analyze and make recommendations for improvement.
 The previous Policy 2.4, now Policy 2.1, regarding overuse of roadways and public services and facilities has been maintained in this updated Comprehensive Plan.
 However, it was bifurcated to create a new Policy 2.2 that speaks directly to administrative measures to maintain a low-density residential character, prevent intensification and control the tourism inflow, which is another cause of traffic and parking congestion.